roblatour/FileFriendly/README.md

   showing where related emails are stored in different folders or mailboxes.

+- Provides a consolidate inbox view: If you have multiple inboxes the program can provide a consolidated view of them all.

 - Quick Actions: Abbreviate folder choices, file multiple emails at once, and use keyboard shortcuts for efficiency.